-Once you notify your bank that you plan to buy Bitcoin or another cryptocurrency, the DCA process should be pretty straightforward.
+Once you have notified your bank that you are planning to buy Bitcoin or another cryptocurrency, the DCA process should be pretty straightforward.
 You will want to keep track of the purchases you make, along with the prices you paid and any commissions that were added.
-This will make tax planning, and tracking your profits, a lot easier.
+This will make tax planning, discussed below, and tracking your profits, a lot easier.

 Here’s a section everybody hates to read about – taxes.
 But nevertheless, it’s one of the most important parts of transacting in crypto and investors should be preparing for their tax duties before its due, rather than scrambling to meet tax requirements afterward.
 Many traders make the mistake of not calculating their tax burden and getting caught out once they decide to take profits.
 While taxes shouldn’t be any harder to calculate when you’ve used a dollar-cost averaging strategy, there are still a few considerations to keep in mind.

 Most importantly, when averaging your buys, you’re going to have a lot more transactions that if you’ve just made one lump-sum purchase.
 This means that for every transaction, you’ll have to work out a cost basis for the spot price you bought your asset at.
 For this reason, you’ll need to keep detailed records of all your original cryptocurrency purchases, transfers to exchanges, trades, and when you’re ready to cash out – your profits.

 In theory, all of this information should be readily available on your exchange account history.
 In practice, most traders use a multitude of exchanges, making this harder to track.
 Additionally, exchanges have been known to shut down due to insolvency or hacks – losing all records of your trades.
 To protect against this, you should keep your own records of buys, including the price the asset was when you bought it.